Copa Libertadores: Performances by club

-Performances by nation
+Performances by country

 Brazil and Argentina are the most successful nations in the history of the competition with 25 titles each as of 2025.
 This is followed by Uruguay with 8 titles, Colombia and Paraguay with 3 titles each, and Chile and Ecuador with 1 title each.
 Peru has no titles but 2 runners-up.
 Venezuela and Bolivia have never reached a final.
 Beyond them, Mexico, as an invited country, got 3 runners up but no titles when the country participated from 1998 to 2016.

-The stats are updated as of 2025 final, which will involve Palmeiras and Flamengo, both from Brazil.